Gi972/tic80-vscode/README.md

 - Go in your vscode workspace create a file with the same name of your card with extension lua.
 - Paste your code in file.
 - Make your changes.
-- run tic with command Palette ="run tic80" or  cmd + R
+- Run tic with command Palette ="run tic80" or  cmd + R

+- don't forget:
+     - when you save from vscode, the lua *.file is save but not the *.tic file.
+     - when you save from tic80 application, the *.tic file it's save but not the *.lua file.

 ## Requirements